Nagendra-nagy/WeatherApp/README.md

 # WeatherApp
-An iOS application to show Current Weather and 4 days Forecast of any city.
+An iOS application to show Current Weather and Weekly/Hourly Forecast of any city.

 # Key Features
 1. Home Screen: Separate Buttons to navigate to Forecast Screen and Current Weather Screen